 Thermography for breast cancer screening allows low risk women who are cautious about mammograms to pursue an alternative procedure, particularly during ages 40-49, or for women to use it as an adjuvant screening tool .
 Thermography uses digital infrared imaging to detect variations in temperature derived from increased circulation and metabolic changes.
 Growing, cancerous cells require increased nutrients, a driving force behind the process of neoangiogenesis, which accompanies initial tumor growth.
 Accompanying the new influx of active blood vessels is an increase in lymph and fluid.
 Together, this process gives rise to localized, increased, surface temperatures, which can be detected by thermography and alert practitioners to the presence of early tumorigenesis.
 Thermography has a high sensitivity, is noninvasive and non-contact, and uses passive radiation with a noncontrast injection, making it a comfortable choice for many women.
 By screening for elements that precede tumor development, rather than waiting for the tumor to exist, thermography has been said to be capable of detecting early cancer development 8 to 10 years sooner than mammography.

 Although thermography is just now gaining recognition among consumers, studies on the effectiveness of thermography in detecting breast cancer have been underway since the late 1960s.
-Recent studies show that mammography and thermography have a 95 and 94 percent sensitivity, respectively, making them equally effective options for breast cancer screening.
-Like mammography, thermography does carry some limitations, which include false positive results and the inability to identify details regarding potential tumor depth and diameter, but work has progressed in the area of depth detection and is continuing to make thermography a suitable alternative to mammography.
+Like mammography, thermography does carry some limitations, which include false positive results and the inability to identify details regarding potential tumor depth and diameter, but work has progressed in the area of depth detection and is continuing to make thermography a suitable complement to mammography.

 Thermography analysis is continually improving in hopes of reaching a sensitivity of 100 percent, paving the way for earlier cancer detection among more women.
 Patients and practitioners, alike, will agree that early detection is important, but when a growing subset of women are reticent to screen routinely due to numerous concerns about mammography, thermography may be able to reach these women and increase the number of early detections.
 In an era where breast cancer continues to rapidly destroy women’s lives, all efforts to fight this battle should be worthy of our attention.
-It’s advisable to speak with a Naturopathic Physician who is knowledgeable about breast cancer risk and can help you weight the potential benefit to risk ratio of cancer screening devices available.
+It’s advisable to speak with your health provider or a naturopathic physician who is knowledgeable about breast cancer risk and can help you weight the potential benefit to risk ratio of cancer screening devices available.